Creating a Studio project

 |---|---|

-Section titled “Step 5 — Create”Click Create to start the wizard.
-Studio creates the project, configures deployment secrets, and generates the GitHub Actions workflow for your repository.
+Section titled “Step 5 — Deploy”Click Import & Deploy to start the wizard.
+Studio creates the project, configures deployment secrets, and opens a pull request adding a quant-deploy.yml GitHub Actions workflow to the repository.
+Merge the PR to trigger your first deployment; future pushes to the selected branch deploy automatically.

 Auto-detection